JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 A temporal reservoir is then obtained via motion vectors and last frame's pixel data.
 We validate the reprojection using the `pixel_dissimilar` heuristic.
 We also need to check that the temporal light sample still exists in the current frame (i.e. the light has not been despawned).

-You could trace an additional ray here to validate visibility, but it's cheaper to just assume that the temporal light sample is still visible from the current pixel this frame.
-Doing this saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slighty darker shadows.
-Overall the artifacts are not very noticable, so it's well worth reusing visibility for the temporal reservoir.
+Additionally, the chosen light from last frame might no longer be visible this frame, e.g. if an object moved behind a wall.
+We could trace an additional ray here to validate visibility, but it's cheaper to just assume that the temporal light sample is still visible from the current pixel this frame.

+Reusing temporal visibility saves one raytrace, at the cost of shadows for moving objects being delayed by 1 frame, and some slighty darker shadows.
+Overall the artifacts are not very noticable, so I find that it's well worth reusing visibility for the temporal reservoir resampling.

 The initial and temporal reservoir are then merged together using constant MIS weights.
-I tried using the balance heuristic, but didn't notice much difference for DI, and constant MIS weights are cheaper.
+I tried using the balance heuristic, but didn't notice much difference for DI, and constant MIS weights are cheaper (TODO: Re-validate this).

 ```rust
 // Reject if tangent plane difference difference more than 0.3% or angle between normals more than 25 degrees